 TMJ Treatment Methods

 The first step in TMJ treatment is diagnosis.
 Your dentist will diagnose your condition based on her evaluation and then prescribe a method of treatment.
 In some cases, multiple treatments may be tested before a solution is reached.

 TMJ treatment often includes the use of a mouth guard to alleviate teeth grinding.
 Orthodontic therapy such as Invisalign, may help to correct problems with the bite that could lead to instability in the mouth.
 Only in severe cases, will your Lanier dentist recommend invasive procedures.

 Since TMJ disorders typically cause damage to teeth, your dentist may need to perform restorative procedures inside the mouth.
 Teeth grinding, for example, can cause premature tooth wear that may be corrected with dental crowns or cosmetic bonding.

 Get Relief From Chronic Pain

 You don’t have to suffer with chronic pain because of TMJ disorders.
 Unexplained headaches and other pain may be easily treated by Dr. Brown or Dr. Newberry.

-Contact Lanier Family & Cosmetic Dentistry to learn more about TMJ Treatment and to schedule your appointment with Dr. Brown or Dr. Newberry.
+Contact Lanier Family & Cosmetic Dentistry to learn more about TMJ Treatment and to schedule your appointment online with Dr. Brown or Dr. Newberry.
 Our office is conveniently located in Buford, Georgia and we see patients from the entire surrounding areas including Braselton, Flowery Branch, and Lawrenceville.